 July 16 - August 16, 2022

-Once you arrive, you will also have access to our social excursions led by our Student Cultural Ambassadors.
+Once you arrive, you will have access to our social excursions led by our Student Cultural Ambassadors.
 They are current UBC Students organizing and assisting in the Vancouver Summer Program and your local guide to UBC and Vancouver.
 Past activities included city bus tour, hiking, a baseball game, and ice skating.
-Past venues also included UBC Museum of Anthropology, UBC Botanical Gardens, UBC Farm, Vancouver Lookout, and many more.
+Past venues also included UBC Museum of Anthropology, UBC Botanical Garden, UBC Farm, Vancouver Lookout, and many more.
 You will have access to recreational facilities using your UBC Student Card, including the VSP Sports Festival.
 Also, we also have a Mini Grad Fair, for those of you interested in Graduate Studies in the near future.